AdobeDocs/campaign-classic.en/help/technotes/using/acc-config-updates.md

 ## Integration with Experience Cloud Triggers {#acc-triggers-updates}

 The legacy oAuth authentication service has reached end-of-life.
-Triggers integration authentication, originally based on oAUTH authentication setup to access pipeline, has moved to Adobe I/O. Legacy oAuth authentication mode with Campaign [has been retired](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411) on **August 18, 2021**.
-Hosted environments benefit from an extension until  **November 30, 2021**.
-As an on-premise or hybrid customer, contact Adobe Customer Care to extend support to November 30, 2021.
+Triggers integration authentication, originally based on oAUTH authentication setup to access pipeline, has moved to Adobe I/O. Legacy oAuth authentication mode with Campaign [has been retired](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411) on **September 2021**.
+Hosted environments benefit from an extension until  **Febuary 23, 2022**.
+As an on-premise or hybrid customer, contact Adobe Customer Care to extend support to Febuary  2022.
 You must provide [the AppID of the OAuth application](../../integrations/using/configuring-pipeline.md?lang=en#step-optional) to Adobe.

 **Are you impacted?**